Iceland is open: volcano update

 Read on for answers to practical questions about your visit and to find out more about Iceland’s Christmas traditions.
 You can also find detailed information on booking and payment on our FAQ page and in the booking terms.

-Check out our Book With Confidence policy to find out more about our flexible terms and cancellation insurance.
+Check out our Book With Confidence policy to find out more about our flexible terms and Cancellation Protection.

 Christmastime in Iceland is from 24 December until 6 January.